-Chinese Government cancels 470 million RMB of the Government of Sudan’s outstanding obligations (Linked to #85348)
+Chinese Government cancels RMB 470 million of the Government of Sudan’s outstanding repayment obligations (Linked to Project ID#85348)

 Funding agency [Type]